edsonboldrini/mobiauto-challenge/README.md

 npm i
 ```

-if you want to run tests
+If you want to run tests:
 ```
 npm test
 ```
-if you want to run project
+If you want to run the project
 ```
 npm run dev
 ```